Padappakkara: Amenities

 GHD Padappakara is a primary health clinic run by the government.

 Education

 There are three schools.
-St. Joseph's High School, run by the Catholic Church, it is the main school in Padappakara.
+St. Joseph's High School (government - Aided), run by the Catholic Church, it is the main school in Padappakara.
 There is a government LP school in Padappakara (NS Nagar).
 There is also an English-medium primary school run by the Congregation of Teresian Carmelites.

 Economy

 Many people work in government service.
 Remittance from family members working abroad, marginal farming and fishing are the main pillars of the economy.
 The tourism industry is in a nascent stage, with a couple of lake resorts.

 Religion

 Almost all residents are Latin Catholics.
 In 1963 Padappakara became a parish under the Diocese of Quilon as a church plant from Kumbalam parish.
 St. Joseph's Church, blessed on 10 June 1973, is the parish church.
 There are two chapels in Padappakara, St. Sebastian Chapel in NS Nagar, and St. Jude Chapel in Kuthiramunabhu.